 Originality and Plagiarism

-Proper acknowledgment of the work of others must always be provided.
-Authors should cite publications that have been influential in determining the nature of the reported work.
+Proper acknowledgment of the work of others is obligatory.
+Authors should cite publications that have been influential in determining the nature of current work.

 Authorship of the Paper